 An Advance Budget Number Request is made for a specific eGC1.
 You must be an owner of the eGC1, or have either Read/Write or Read-Only access, to create an advance.
 The owners of an eGC1 are the PI, Administrative Contact, Pre-Award Budget Contact, eGC1 Preparer, and Budget Preparer (if the eGC1 has a linked budget).

-If your only access to an eGC1 is through the Global Edit ASTRA role, then you cannot create an Advance for that eGC1.
-You must open the eGC1 (from the Approvals tab) and use the Contacts & Access page to assign yourself direct access (or change the preparer or a contact, if appropriate).
+If your only access to an eGC1 is through the Global Edit ASTRA role, then you need to add yourself to the eGC1 first.
+Open the eGC1 (from the Approvals tab) and use the Contacts & Access page to assign yourself direct access (or change the preparer or a contact, if appropriate).
 You can then create an advance.

 The steps to do this are: